Lurker00/DX200-firmware/README.md

 3. Copy your files to or from the SD card.
 3. Safely disconnect the device from PC/Mac.
 4. Turn DX200 off, then on, and only then make operations that may need write access to the SD card.

+## Flash DX200 firmware using rkflashtool
+First of all, you need to download a zip archive with "-rkflashtool" suffix, which contains two files: `boot.img` and `system.img`.
+You need to install [rkflashtool version 6.1 or later](https://sourceforge.net/projects/rkflashtool/files/).
+For Lunux, you have to build it from the source code.
+For MacOS, you can build it yourself as well, but there are pre-built binaries, also in [Homebrew](http://brewformulas.org/Rkflashtool).

+1. Turn DX200 off.
+2. Press and hold Pause/Play button.
+3. Connect DX200 to your computer via USB.
+4. In a couple of seconds, release Play/Pause.

+Now DX200 should be in factory flash mode.
+Then type the following commands (possibly with or in su):<br />
+`rkflashtool v`<br />
+`rkflashtool n`<br />
+to check if `rkflashtool` sees and recognises your DX200.
+Then type in the directory where you have unzipped firmware files:<br />
+`rkflashtool w boot < boot.img`<br />
+`rkflashtool w system < system.img`<br />
+At the end of the each process you'll see a message `premature end-of-file reached`: it is normal, because files are smaller than flash partition sizes.
+Now you can issue<br />
+`rkflashtool b`<br />
+to reboot the device, or do it manually.